 Domes And Arches

-This is most common in Palladian architecture but can be seen in any style.
+Domes and arches are common with Palladian architecture.
+Ancient Greece and Rome buildings featured domes and arches.
 The arches can be seen inside and out and the domes are seen atop these homes to create more depth and higher ceilings inside.

 Simple Color Scheme

 Classic art, partially from Greece and Italy is important if you even hang art at all.
-The art can be paintings, sculptures, or something else.
+Art can be paintings, sculptures, or something else.
 As long as it looks a few hundred years old then it can fit into the style.

 The true neoclassical buildings will have authentic art from the neoclassical age.
-But not everyone is that lucky.
 It’s okay to fake it out or focus on the other aspects of neoclassical architecture instead.

 Extended Top Story